 I am a PhD candidate and Research Assistant in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisors are Danny SteeghsLink opens in a new window and Joseph Lyman, and I work as part of the GOTOLink opens in a new window team, searching for optical counterparts to gravitational wave-driven merger events.
 A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise fast and faint astrophysical transients.

 I also have a growing interest in supernovae science, with a particular focus on how they can be used to probe the final stages of massive star evolution.

 My personal website: https://tkilleste.in

-Transient-optimised real-bogus classification with Bayesian Convolutional Neural Networks -- sifting the GOTO candidate streamLink opens in a new window (Killestein et al., 2021 -- accepted for publication in MNRAS)
+Transient-optimised real-bogus classification with Bayesian Convolutional Neural Networks -- sifting the GOTO candidate streamLink opens in a new window (Killestein et al., 2021 -- published in MNRAS)

 For a complete record of all papers I've contributed to, please see this curated ADSLink opens in a new window library.

 NAM 2023 Gravitational Waves key session [contributed talk]

 NAM 2023 Explosive Transients session [contributed talk]

 RAS SDM Machine Learning and Artificial Intelligence Applied to Astronomy 2 [talk]